Oscar Wilde’s After-Dinner Rebuke to his Press Critics

 In which it seemed always afternoon

-The Printing Times and Lithographer admitted Wilde was “not without the power of revenge” as he attacked the sensibilities of journalists:
+Despite being “coughed down”, Oscar displayed “a delicate fancy and a lively wit” going on to complain about the newspapers’ “fog of misrepresentation” about him.
+Warming to his theme, as the The Printing Times and Lithographer confirmed, Wilde was “not without the power of revenge” as he attacked the artistic sensibilities of the common scribe:

 “whose ideas of painting had been evidently derived from the chromos in the stationers’ shop windows; their ideas of sculpture from the figures in front of the tobacconists’ shops, and their ideas of architecture from the local gaol.”

 The young Oscar proceeded with “a seeming satisfaction with himself” but, schooled in French literature as he was, Wilde was circumspect enough to know what Eugène Sue had first memorialized: that revenge is best taken cold.
 So it was with an air of foreboding that he delivered his coup de grâce.
 Conveying a command of censure beyond his years, he cautioned the one hundred and fifty members present with these words:

 Whatever is false will vanish; whatever is permanent will remain.
 I am patient, and I can wait.